-- 1. Describe any incidents that have occurred at the facility. - 2.
-Describe any threats (e.g., verbal threats, vandalization) made against the organization. - 3.
-Describe current events with specific attention to incidents impacting organizations that have been targeted due to a similar mission, belief, or ideology.

-4. Contact organizations/agencies that can provide information on the current threat environment, such as local law enforcement agencies, local emergency management offices, Federal Bureau of Investigation Field Offices, or Regional Protective Security Advisors.
-To reach a Protective Security Advisor, email Central@cisa.gov.
+- Describe any incidents that have occurred at the facility. - Describe any threats (e.g., verbal threats, vandalization) made against the organization. - Describe current events with specific attention to incidents impacting organizations that have been targeted due to a similar mission, belief, or ideology. - Contact organizations/agencies that can provide information on the current threat environment, such as local law enforcement agencies, local emergency management offices, Federal Bureau of Investigation Field Offices, or Regional Protective Security Advisors.
+To reach a Protective Security Advisor, email Central@cisa.gov. - If selecting that an organization is experiencing heightened threat due to the Israel-Hamas war, describe any recent incidents, threats, or tensions faced as a result of the ongoing conflict.

-22. Why am I required to self-identify with one of the following four categories: 1) Ideology-based/Spiritual/ Religious; 2) Educational; 3) Medical; or 4) Other?
+21. Why am I required to self-identify with one of the following four categories: 1) Ideology-based/Spiritual/Religious; 2) Educational; 3) Medical; or 4) Other?

-As noted in question 19, organizations that are at heightened risk due to their ideology, beliefs, or mission are prioritized in the final scoring process.
+As noted in question 20, organizations that are at heightened risk due to their ideology, beliefs, or mission are prioritized in the final scoring process.